10 Content Marketing Best Practices to Know in 2023

 Keep in mind that schema markup improves the appearance of rich snippets.
 If you aren’t happy with what they look like on the SERPs, you may need to review the structured data.

-Schema markup audits are necessary to ensure the success of your SEO efforts and push it to the limit.
-They can help you identify errors that prevent search engines from indexing your website correctly.
+Schema markup audits are necessary to ensure the success of your SEO efforts and push them to the limit.
+They can help you identify errors that prevent major search engines from indexing your website correctly.

 Even if you’re satisfied with your marketing results, you still need to audit structured data at least once a year.